 If a creditor sells your account to a debt buyer, sometimes both the creditor and the debt buyer will list the same debt on your credit report.
 Duplicate listings can lower credit scores and make it more difficult to get approved for a loan, buy a car, refinance a home, or get a job.
 Even if you pay the debt, duplicate listings may remain on your report.
-This is wrong.

-How to Correct your Credit Report
+Steps to Dispute Errors on your Credit Report

 - Send written disputes to the credit bureaus that show a duplicate listing.
 Include a current copy of your credit report with the disputed item highlighted.
 Briefly state why the duplicate listing should be removed.
 Attach any supporting documentation that will support your claim.